The Team of the Neurodiversity Foundation:

 – Eleonora Spagnuola: Creative advisor

-Eleonora Spagnuolo is a multipassionate professional with more than 20 years of experience in the fields of creativity, communication, and branding.
+Eleonora Spagnuolo was a multipassionate professional with more than 20 years of experience in the fields of creativity, communication, and branding.

 With a MA in Philosophy, and a BA in Graphic Design, she brings together the scientific approach and her hands-on experience on being creative for a living.
 In 2014 she founded The Creativity Project, to explore creativity in all its aspects and guide people in expressing the fantastic worlds hidden in their minds.